Power Broker (character): Second version

 Very little is known about the second version of the Power Broker other than he wears a battle suit and can project bolts of energy from his hands.
-This new Power Broker has apparently taken over Power Broker, Inc. He was responsible for giving Paul Brokeridge super-strength to wrestle in the Unlimited Class Wrestling Federation, a move that led to Paul attaining the championship and later being crippled by a stronger wrestler.
-Power Broker was also responsible for giving Paul's brother Roger superpowers where Roger later became the superhero Hardball.
+He was responsible for giving Paul Brokeridge super-strength to wrestle in the Unlimited Class Wrestling Federation, a move that led to Paul attaining the championship and later being crippled by a stronger wrestler.
+Power Broker was also responsible for giving Paul's brother Roger superpowers; Roger later became the superhero Hardball.

-Power Broker proceeds to invest in Hench, a mobile app that allows people to quickly hire supervillains.
+Power Broker proceeds to invest in Hench, a mobile app that allows its users to quickly hire supervillains.
 He demonstrates his invention to Darren Cross by enlisting Whirlwind to kill Ant-Man.
-When Cross refuses to invest at least 1.2 billion dollars in Hench, Power Broker ends the demo, and cancels Whirlwind's attempted assassination of Ant-Man.
-A publicist named Marlena Howard later uses Hench to hire the Magician's son to stage an attack on Darla Deering.
+When Cross refuses to invest at least 1.2 billion dollars in Hench, Power Broker ends the demo and cancels Whirlwind's attempted assassination of Ant-Man.

-Cross's unwillingness to invest in the Hench App spurs Augustine Cross into hiring Machinesmith to hack into the databases of Power Broker Inc. so that Cross Technological Enterprises can steal the Hench algorithm and use it to create a knock-off called "Lackey."
-During a meeting with Slug, who had used Hench to hire the new Hijacker to steal a Giganto egg, Power Broker is made aware of Cross's treachery, which enrages him to the point of ordering the premature release of "Hench 2.0".